 This coursework is an individual coursework.
-Every line of code you submit must have been written by you alone, and must not be a reproduction of the work of others-whether from the work of students in this (or any other) class from this year or prior years, from the Internet, or elsewhere (where "elsewhere" includes code written by anyone anywhere).
+Every line of code you submit must have been written by you alone, and must not be a reproduction of the work of others-whether from the work of students in this (or any other) class from this year or prior years, from the Internet, or elsewhere (where "elsewhere" includes code written by anyone anywhere, or provided by an AI tool).